Full Time Faculty

 Colleen M. Davis

 Marty Siegel, BS, OTR/L is an adjunct faculty member teaching therapeutic use of self as part of Therapy Concepts and Mental Health OT.
-She is a graduate of Lourdes’s College as a COTA/L, later laddering to be an OTR/L with a bachelor of science degree from Misericordia.
-In her nearly 30 years of experience in occupational therapy she has had considerable experience in mental health units.
+She is a graduate of Lourdes’s College as a COTA/L, later laddering to be an OTR/L with a BS degree from Misericordia.
+In her 30+ years of experience in occupational therapy she has had considerable experience in mental health units.
 Marty completes mission trips as an occupational therapist to the Ukraine.
 Marty is on the EHOVE OTA Advisory Board and assists in the interview process for incoming students each year.